-Our customers love our eggs and for now we are sold out of shares; beginning in spring 2013 we will open subscriptions again.
+Our customers love our eggs and subscriptions are open again for Spring 2014.
 Call or email me: #502-475-0998 or JWiche@Shelbybb.net for reservations or to arrange a delivery to your work place.

 What is a CSA share?

 CSA is an acronym for Community Supported Agriculture which is described by the USDA’s Alternative Farming Systems Information Center:

 In basic terms, CSA consists of a community of individuals who pledge support to a farm operation so that the farmland becomes, either legally or spiritually, the community’s farm, with the growers and consumers providing mutual support and sharing the risks and benefits of food production.
 Typically, members, or “share-holders” of the farm or garden pledge in advance to cover the anticipated costs of the farm operation and farmer’s salary; in return, they receive shares in the farm’s bounty throughout the growing season, as well as satisfaction gained from reconnecting to the land and participating directly in food production.
 Members also share in the risks of farming, including poor harvests due to unfavorable weather or pests.
 By direct sales to community members, who have provided the farmer with working capital in advance, growers receive better prices for their crops, gain some financial security, and are relieved of much of the burden of marketing.